hariniranasinghe/Django_extjs/README.md

 To understand the explanations below, you should go through at least Part 1 & 2 of the [Django 1.6 Tutorial](https://docs.djangoproject.com/en/1.6/intro/tutorial01/).
 Instead of adding HTML-Templates in Part 3, we'll add a REST-Api and on top of that a nice ExtJS Application.

-## Installing the dependencies
-To install all dependencies Globally on your System, run

-	sudo pip3 install -r requirements.txt

 This will install

  - django 1.6 (stable at the time of writing)